National Commission on the Disappearance of Persons: History of the disappearances

-In April 1983, the dictatorship published the "Final Document of the Military Junta on the War against Subversion" in which the military argues that the acts that they committed were under the orders of the current president, Isabel Perón, in which she ordered to "annihilate subversion".
+In April 1983, the dictatorship published the "Final Document of the Military Junta on the War against Subversion" in which the military argues that the acts that they committed were under the orders of the current president, Isabel Perón, in which she ordered them to "annihilate subversion".
 In September 1983, the regime then passed the "National Pacification Act" that granted impunity to the state by saying that all the action that was a result of the "antisubversive war" was then "extinguished".
 This act prompted human rights organizations to demand that a commission would be formed by the government with the task of investigating state "terrorism".
 The demands also included that the commission would include members from the House and the Congress and be advised by the human rights community.